 - Share!
 Don’t hide all this fantastic content, share it regularly on your social media channels so you can encourage top talent to come to you before you ever need them

 Product marketing gurus for hire

-Denholm Associates have been applying marketing techniques to the recruitment process for over a decade.
-Our consultative approach has built trust with employers and employees alike, as a neutral stance allows both groups to hear what the other really sees and thinks.
-If you’d like to find out more, please get in touch today!
+Denholm Associates have been applying marketing techniques to the recruitment process for almost two decades.
+Our consultative approach has built trust with employers and employees alike, our neutral stance allows both groups to hear what the other really sees and thinks.
+If you’d like to find out more about how we can support your team with talent mapping all the way through to onboarding, please get in touch today.

 The agenda for 2022 keeps growing, whether it’s DEI, CSR or hybrid working.
 It can all drive talent to your company or away from it.
 Download our guide to find out how top companies are using hybrid working as an opportunity to accelerate their strategic plans and re-define roles to ensure success.